Every considered travel nursing, but still not sure if it’s for you?

 On Nomad, there are a number of benefits Nomad Nurses are offered as listed in every job post:

-- Travel: Up to $1000 reimbursement for travel to and from your assignment.
+- Travel: Up to $1000 reimbursement for travel to your assignment.

-- Medical: Major medical plans available from your first day of work.
+- Medical: Major medical, dental and vision plans available from your first day of work.

 - Payroll: Weekly deposits direct to your bank account.

 - Professional: Reimbursements for state licensing expenses for any job taken through Nomad in that state.

 We hope this is helpful for you and can help show you that travel nursing is a chance that is worth taking.
 If you’re still unsure if travel nursing is for you and want to talk to someone, connect with one of our Nomad Navigators!